radiantlogic-v8/documentation-eoc/documentation/environments/environment-details/delete-environment.md

 ---
 # Delete an Environment from its Detailed View

-This guide outlines the required steps to delete an environment from a specific environment's *Overview* screen.
-For details on deleting an environment from the *Environments* home screen that lists all environments, review the [delete an environment guide](../environment-overview/delete-an-environment.md).
+This guide outlines the required steps to delete an environment and the application(s) that are in the environment.

 > [!note] Only non-production environments can be deleted by users.
 To delete a production environment, please contact Radiant Logic.